2DFS/artifacts-evaluation/README.md

 The 2DFS utility is designed to exploit CPU parallelism to boost the image build time.
 The results of the experiments are highly affected by the number of cores available in the machine as well as the maximum Read/Write speed of the disk.
 For example, a machine with 16 cores gives much more parallelism to 2DFS compared to a machine with 4, while Docker builds are pretty much only affected by the processing speed and not parallelism.
 While the results are reproducible and potentially consistent, the scale of the gap and the absolute values of the build and caching time may vary based on the machine configuration.

 Another consideration is that while on the paper, we evaluate using a `2dfs` compliant registry in isolated machines; in this proposed experimental setup, we install everything locally to simplify the installation time.
 This means that the registry is not isolated from the builder, and the measurements are affected by both the runtime making the request and the registry serving the images.
 Therefore, the memory and CPU consumption might be slightly higher than the one presented in the paper.

+## What about Fig 15?
+Figure 15 requires a complex environment involving multiple machines and a distributed setup.
+Since Figure 15 does not directly evaluate our solution in terms of core contributions but primarily analyzes the benefits from a distributed ML perspective, we decided not to include it in the artifact evaluation.